embulk/embulk/docs/eeps/draft-milestones-to-v1.0-and-versioning-strategies.md

 The Embulk SPI has two-digit version numbers such as `v1.2`.

+The MAJOR version (the first digit of the version number) is incremented when the Embulk SPI has an incompatible change.
+The "incompatible change" includes its required Java version.

+The MINOR version (the second digit of the version number) is incremented for any change in the Embulk SPI.
+The SPI has no PATCH version.
+The MINOR version would be incremented even when the SPI only had a very small trivial change.

 Embulk core
 ------------

 The Embulk core has three-digit version numbers such as `v1.2.3`.
-The versioning strategies after Embulk v1.1 would give some respects to the [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) while it may not be very strict.
+The versioning strategies after Embulk v1.1.* would give some respects to the [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) while it may not be very strict.

+### The MAJOR version

+The MAJOR version (the first digit of the version number) is incremented when the Embulk core has an incompatible change, which includes the following cases.

+* A breaking SPI change where an existing plugin is expected to stop working.
+Note that `v1.0.*` to `v1.1.*` is an exception because the plan to drop `msgpack-core` has already been announced.
-The MAJOR version (the first digit of the version number) is incremented when the Embulk core has an incompatible change.
-The "incompatible change" includes its required Java version.
-In other words, the Embulk core version would be v2.*.* or further when Embulk requires Java 11, 17, or 21.
+* The Java version that Embulk requires at least.
+In other words, the Embulk core version would be at least v2.*.* when Embulk requires Java 11, 17, or 21.

+On the other hand, the MAJOR version may or may not be incremented when removing or changing a core feature, which includes the following example cases.

+* Removal of a sub-command.
+* A change in the command-line format.
+* A change in interpreting an Embulk System Property.

+In such a case, we'll consider whether we should increment the MAJOR version or not, depending on the case.

+### The MINOR version

-The MINOR version (the second digit of the version number) is incremented when the Embulk core has something new which is compatible, but not just a fix.
+The MINOR version (the second digit of the version number) is incremented when the Embulk core has something new and compatible, but not just a bug fix.

+### The PATCH version

-The PATCH version (the third digit of the version number) is incremented when the Embulk core has a fix.
+The PATCH version (the third digit of the version number) is incremented when the Embulk core has only a bug fix.

 Copyright and License
 ======================